-Steve Troup is a Partner at Tarter Krinsky & Drogin LLP and chairs the Cooperative and Condominium Practice.
-As counsel to approximately 60 residential and mixed-use cooperative corporations and condominium associations, he advises on cooperative and condominium law, governance issues, construction issues, financing and litigation, arbitration and mediation.
-Steve also represents clients in the purchase, sale and financing of residential and commercials properties.
+Steve Troup is a partner and chairs the Cooperative and Condominium practice.
+As counsel to approximately 60 residential and mixed-use cooperative corporations and condominium associations, he advises on cooperative and condominium law, governance issues, construction issues, financing

 Acting as a trusted advisor, Steve counsels small businesses, serving their contract, financing, corporate and related needs.